MJKWoolnough/jspacker/README.md

 --
     import "vimagination.zapto.org/jspacker"

-Package jspacker is a javascript packer and library for javascript projects
+Package jspacker is a javascript packer for javascript projects

 ## Usage